-Kenya election official tortured, murdered before vote: officials
+Kenya election official tortured, murdered before vote, officials say

 The announcement of Msando's death came days after an attacker killed a policeman outside the vice president's country home.

-Additional reporting by Rajiv Golla; Editing by Gareth Jones and Andrew Heavens
+Additional reporting by Rajiv Golla and Humphrey Malalo; Editing by Aaron Maasho and Catherine Evans